-Operating expenses consisting of sales and marketing, research and development and general and administrative expenses, were \$83.6 million, \$75.3 million and \$68.8 million for 2017, 2016 and 2015, respectively.
-The increase in 2017 as compared to 2016 was primarily due to operating expenses from the acquisitions of MK Data, BearWare, Oz, Pixi and, to a lesser extent, Appterra, 4Solutions and Datamyne.
-Operating expenses in 2017 were positively impacted on a comparative basis to 2016 by the weakening of the British pound sterling, Canadian dollar, Swedish krona and Norwegian krone compared to the US dollar.
+Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$114.8 million, \$100.3 million and \$83.6 million for 2019, 2018 and 2017, respectively.
+The increase in operating expenses in 2019 compared to 2018 was primarily due to increased operating expenses from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
+Operating expenses in 2019 compared to 2018 were also negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.